Frank de Boer: International career

 Having represented his national team 112 times, he was the most capped player in the history of the Netherlands national team, until Edwin van der Sar surpassed him.
 De Boer made his debut for the Netherlands in September 1990 against Italy.

 De Boer also played for the Netherlands in the 1994 and 1998 FIFA World Cups, and the 1992, 2000 and 2004 UEFA European Championships; he missed UEFA Euro 1996 due to an injury.
 He is well-remembered for the arching 60-yard pass which allowed Dennis Bergkamp to score the last-minute goal that eliminated Argentina in the quarter-finals of the 1998 World Cup.
 During Euro 2000, hosted in his home country and Belgium, De Boer reached another semi-final with the Dutch team.
 De Boer missed an important penalty kick in the first half of the semi-finals against 10-man Italy and another in the penalty shootout, which led to the Netherlands' elimination from the tournament.

 On 29 March 2003, in a home match against Czech Republic, De Boer became the first Dutch male footballer to gain 100 caps.
 He ended his international career after an injury forced him to be replaced in a quarter-final match with Sweden at Euro 2004.
 The injury ruled him out from the semi-final match against Portugal, which the Netherlands lost 2–1.

 Style of play

-A talented and well-rounded world-class defender, in addition to his defensive skills, De Boer also possessed technical ability, dead ball ability, accurate passing, and leadership, which enabled him to carry the ball out of defence, play it out from the back, or contribute to his team's offensive play by initiating attacks and creating chances for strikers with long balls.
-His weakness was his slow pace but his anticipation and reading of the game compensated for this.
-A versatile, intelligent, and elegant left-footed defender, with an ability to read the game and intercept loose balls, he was capable of playing both on the left and in the centre, and was even deployed as a sweeper.
-He was also a dangerous set-piece taker, renowned for his accurate bending free kicks from anywhere around the penalty area.
+A left-footed defender, De Boer's technical attributes included ball distribution from the defensive line, long-range passing, and set-piece taking, specifically free kicks.
+While noted for a lack of pace, his style of play relied on anticipation and positional awareness.
+Versatile in defensive roles, he played as a left-back, center-back, and sweeper.